SolidHal/PrawnOS/README.md

 ### why

-Combined with libreboot, an AR271 wifi dongle, and a libre OS (like Debian, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode.
+Combined with libreboot, an AR271 wifi dongle, and a libre OS (like Debian with the main repos, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode.

 ### Image Download

-If you don't want to or can't build the image, a download is available here https://archive.org/details/PrawnOSAlphaC201Libre2GBVERSION2
+If you don't want to or can't build the image, a download will be made available before next week

 ### Dependencies